 Chobani Oat Drinks are available in four flavours – Plain, Vanilla , Chocolate and Plain Extra Creamy.
 An Oat Drink Barista Blend, designed to behave like steamed whole milk in coffee and tea was also to be made available.

 The firm’s Chobani Oat Blend with Crunch is available in Strawberry Granola Crunch, Blueberry Almond Crumble, and Peach Coconut Crunch, flavours.

-US food company General Mills expanded its Oui by Yoplait yogurt product into the plant-based category in December 2019.
+In December 2019, the company took its Oui by Yoplait yogurt product into the US plant-based category.

 Its Oui Dairy Free Coconut Dairy Alternative was described as the “first premium plant-based, non-dairy option” in its domestic market.

 The product, under its Yoplait brand, is made with a coconut base and paired with flavours such as vanilla, strawberry, mango, and raspberry to “deliver a creamy and indulgent taste experience”.

 In July 2021, the company announced plans to launch an almond-based version of its Petits Filous product in the UK.

 The same year, General Mills unveiled a test launch of an animal-free cream cheese product.
 Made using precision fermentation techniques, the cream cheese was marketed under the Bold Cultr brand and sold in selected stores of retail chain Hy-Vee.

 Just Food analysis, November 2021: “Our grandchildren won’t believe we consumed milk from cows” – what’s the outlook for animal-free dairy?

 The Canada-based dairy group, one of the world’s largest dairy companies, acquired UK dairy-alternative cheese manufacturer Bute Island Foods in May 2021.